5 reasons Zekkei Fireworks at Mt Fuji make for a unique Japanese springtime experience

 Among Japan’s many amazing attractions and experiences, Mt Fuji, cherry blossoms and fireworks often top visitors' lists.
 But these three icons are rarely found together, especially since Japan’s fireworks festivals mostly take place in summer, while the cherry blossoms bloom for only a week or two in spring.

-The event will open its doors at 4pm, with fireworks launching at 6.30pm, lasting for around 50 to 60 minutes.
+The event will open its doors at 4pm, with fireworks launching at 6.30pm, lasting for around 60 minutes.

 It features jaw-dropping, advanced fireworks by four of Japan’s top pyrotechnicians

 Fireworks in Japan are in a league of their own, with most pyrotechnic events lasting around an hour and featuring breathtaking displays of colours and burst patterns.
-And with the Zekkei organisers bringing in four of the country’s top pyrotechnicians for this event, you can be sure it will be sensational.
+And with the Zekkei organisers bringing in four of the country’s top pyrotechnicians for the event every year, you can be sure it will be sensational.

 The four companies set to showcase their craft at Zekkei are long-established and highly decorated pyrotechnic producers, each having honed their skills and artistry for over a century.
 Nagano-based Beniya Aoki is credited with creating new techniques for colourful, flower-like bursts such as Miraibana and Poinsettia.
-Based in Okazaki, Isogai Fireworks has won the Prime Minister's Award twice at the Omagari National Fireworks Competition.
+Based in Okazaki, Isogai Fireworks has won the Prime Minister's Award twice at the Omagari National Fireworks Competition, one of the most renowned fireworks shows in Japan.

 Yamanashi’s Saiki Fireworks is renowned for its vibrant pyrotechnic designs, particularly the Seireika, which features light blue, pink and lemon yellow sparkles with a fine white flashing star at the centre.
 Kikuya Obata Fireworks, from Gunma prefecture, is the oldest of the four and a master of the challenging chrysanthemum-shaped fireworks known as Yoeshingiku.

 There’s more.
-In their effort to use pyrotechnics as a means of uniting the world, the organisers have invited two prestigious fireworks companies from abroad to collaborate with the four aforementioned Japanese masters for the Zekkei Fireworks.
+In an effort to add even more pyrotechnical variety to the show, the organisers have invited a renowned fireworks company from northern Japan to showcase their expertise alongside the four aforementioned masters for the Zekkei Fireworks.

 Zekkei Fireworks caters to a wide variety of spectators